TOD-theses/paper-T-RACE/main.typ

 #let contextAddr = math.italic("ContextAddress")
 #let pc = math.italic("ProgramCounter")

 We denote the execution of an instruction as a tuple $(instruction, location, inputs)$.
-The instruction is an EVM instruction.
 The location $location$ is a tuple $(contextAddr, pc)$, where $contextAddr$ is the address that is used for storage and balance accesses when executing the instruction, and $pc$ is the byte offset of the instruction in the executed code.
 Finally, $inputs$ is a sequence of stack values passed as arguments to the instruction.

 #let normalCalls = $F_N$
 #let reverseCalls = $F_R$